Mahindra Alturas G4 Seemingly Discontinued | CarDekho.com

 Alturas G4 was priced at Rs 30.68 lakh (ex-showroom).

-Mahindra Alturas G4, the carmaker’s full-size premium SUV, has just been discontinued.
-While we await official word from Mahindra, the car is no longer listed on the carmaker’s website and multiple dealers are no longer accepting bookings for it.
+Mahindra Alturas G4, the carmaker’s full-sized premium SUV, has just been discontinued.
+While we await the official word from Mahindra, the car is no longer listed on the carmaker’s website and multiple dealers are no longer accepting bookings for it.

-The Alturas G4’s 2WD High variant was powered by a 2.2-litre diesel engine which churned out 181PS and 420Nm, paired with a seven-speed automatic transmission.
-Prior to this, the SUV was also offered in a 4WD variant, bookings for which were halted this year in September.
+The Alturas G4’s 2WD High variant was powered by a 2.2-litre diesel engine which churned out 181PS and 420Nm and was paired with a seven-speed automatic transmission.
+Prior to this, the SUV was also offered in a 4WD variant, bookings for which were halted in September this year.

 Also Read: Mahindra Issues Recall For Some Batches Of Scorpio N & XUV700